jimmynguyc/freshbook_timesheet_logger/README.md

 3. There's no UNDO button.
 Make sure you know what you're doing.

+4. Things will break when the UI changes.

-4. Pull Requests are welcomed.
+5. Contributions are welcomed.

-## Why are you not using the API
+## Why are you not using the API?
 Because why use a knife when you have a chainsaw >:)